 Button mushrooms are available year-round in the markets.
 Select bright, clean mushrooms with firm, fleshy caps.
 Avoid those with discoloration, black spots, shriveled, bruised, and dry.
-Do not purchase those with a wet, slimy or slippery surface as they are out the flavor.
+Do not purchase those with a wet, slimy, or slippery surface as they are out of flavor.

 Button mushrooms can also be available in cans in supermarkets.
 Look for the brand, authenticity, and validity periods before buying one.

 Button mushrooms are easily perishable.
 When stored properly, they may remain fresh for 3-5 days.
-Once at home, unseal the plastic wrap, place them in a paper bag or arrange inside an absorbent paper towel where they remain fresh for three days.
+Once at home, unseal the plastic wrap, place it in a paper bag, or arrange it inside an absorbent paper towel where it remains fresh for three days.
 Vacuum-sealed packs will continue to be safe for up to 14 days inside the refrigerator.
 Sliced mushrooms go bad early.

-Gently brush them using a soft brush or rub using a soft cloth to remove any surface peat, dirt.
+Gently brush them using a soft brush or rub using a soft cloth to remove any surface peat or dirt.
 Peeling is not necessary as it makes them lose flavor.
-If the mushrooms are very dirty, rinse them in cold water for few seconds just before using them in recipes.
+If the mushrooms are very dirty, rinse them in cold water for a few seconds just before using them in recipes.

-Cleaned mushrooms can be used whole, in cubes or slices as you may desire in the cooking.
+Cleaned mushrooms can be used whole, in cubes, or in slices as you may desire in the cooking.
 They can be eaten raw in salads.

 Here are some serving tips: